Last update: November 28, 2022

 - Deletion; ReturnProcessor shall promptly, and in any event within 90 days of termination of the Principal Agreement or upon Controller’s request, delete or return all copies of Controller Data, except where such copies are required to be retained in accordance with the Applicable Data Protection Legislation and provided that Processor shall ensure the confidentiality of all such Controller Data.
 Upon prior written request of Controller, Processor shall provide written documentation that is has complied with its obligation herein.

-- General Terms13.1 The parties to this DPA hereby submit to the choice of jurisdiction stipulated in the Principal Agreement with respect to any disputes or claims howsoever arising under this DPA, including disputes regarding its existence, validity or termination or the consequences of its nullity.
+14.2.
+The Parties to this DPA hereby submit to the choice of jurisdiction stipulated in the Principal Agreement with respect to any disputes or claims howsoever arising under this DPA, including disputes regarding its existence, validity or termination or the consequences of its nullity.

 Annex 1 – Details of Processing